word cloud for Aaron Olapade

 [Aaron Olapade]: I mean, more so like meeting with like teachers or other personnel working with students, I should say.

-[Aaron Olapade]: Superintendent, I think you might have wanted to add something.
+[Aaron Olapade]: Thank you.
+Superintendent, I think you might have wanted to add something.
+I want to give you an opportunity to say. at your piece.

-[Aaron Olapade]: So I think that because we're starting to come down to the end time here, I'm not sure if anyone else has any other further comments that they want to just add as additional.
+[Aaron Olapade]: Thank you.
+So I think that because we're starting to come down to the end time here, I'm not sure if anyone else has any other further comments that they want to just add as additional.
+We don't have any questions or comments coming from the public, it seems on my end.
+So I just want to open the floor one more time before we kind of finish.
+If anyone has anything else they'd like to ask or add.
+Well, we still have our director here who can offer her understanding of the situation.
+Please, over to yourself.
+Thank you.

 [Aaron Olapade]: Clarify, so is the suggestion from you members, so I know you're kind of still working on the language to bring back to the larger committee, the suggestion or recommendation that we start the conversation about having a new personnel come into the schools and acting in that role while also continuing the extensive collaboration that we've been seeing thus far for Miss Nwaje and also including the stipend we discussed at the November 4th meeting and continuing that as well.

-[Aaron Olapade]: So I'm going to do a roll call.
+[Aaron Olapade]: I'll second it.
+So I'm going to do a roll call.
+If we are all ready.
+So Member Reinfeld?

 [Aaron Olapade]: Most definitely.